ConesaLab/SQANTI3/README.md

 ### Short Read Expression

 Use `--expression` to optionally provide short read expression data.
-Two formats are supported.
+Two formats are supported if you input one file per sample.
 In any case, you can provide several expression data files as a chain of comma-separated paths or by providing a directory were ONLY expression data is present.
-If more than one file is provided, `iso_exp` column will represent the average of the expression value accross the files.
+If more than one file is provided, `iso_exp` column will represent the average of the expression value accross all the files.

+There is also the possibility of using as input an expression matrix, as a tab-separated file, in which each transcript will be a row and each sample/replicate a column.
+Transcript idientifiers must be the same than the ones described in the *Long read-defined transcriptome* used as input and the name for that column must be `ID`.
+The rest of the column names in the header should be the sample/replicate identifier.

 #### Kallisto Expression Input